As graduates leave colleges saddled with debt and make monthly loan student payment

 during the school year – or during school breaks.
 These opportunities can provide financial assistance to pay for school as well as skills and experience that will help build your resume.
 Just like college is an investment in yourself, so is a part-time job.

-Finding the Best Return on Investment
+Finding a College with the Best Return on Investment